gwangmu/eng-to-hangul/README.md

 ## TODO

- - Fine-tune the position of consonant annotations.
+ - Write "What is augmented Hangul?"
  - Improve the handling of pronunciation variations.
  - Support the preferred ways of some pronunciations.